chevan-nanayakkara/opportunity-economy/README.md

 # The Opportunity Economy
 *Building Capitalism That Works for Everyone Through Strategic Policy*

-A collaborative platform for developing comprehensive policy solutions that create genuine wealth-building opportunities for all Americans through the framework of Opportunity Capitalism.
+A collaborative platform for developing comprehensive policy solutions that create genuine wealth-building opportunities for all Americans through the framework of Opportunity Economics.

 > "Competition Cures All" and "Democracy and Capitalism: two great tastes that go great together."